 Of those, the most popular is Echinops ritro, or the southern globethistle.
 It’s won the Royal Horticultural Society’s Award of Garden merit.
 So has one of the subspecies of this plant.

-Echinops ritro produces steely-blue flowers that can reach up to 2″ across.
+Echinops ritro produces steely-blue flowers that can reach up to 2″ across and have a misty blue glow.
 The plant itself rarely gets much taller than two feet.
 Prickly grey-green foliage sets off the vivid blooms.

 Another close relative is Echinops bannaticus, the blue globe-thistle.
 This much larger globe thistle grows to 4 feet tall on average.
 Due to its size, it’s much less common in garden usage, although it can be a dramatic centerpiece.

 Not all globe thistle types produce those blue flowers.
 Other forms of echinops, such as Echinops exaltatus, produce white flowers.
 In fact, Echniops exaltatus (sometimes called Russian globe thistle) is the largest of the genus.
 It can reach staggering heights of 6 feet.